arduino/arduino-cloud-cli/README.md

 `$ iot-cloud-cli thing delete --device-id <deviceID>`

-Extract a template from an existing thing:
+Extract a template from an existing thing.
+The template can be saved in two formats: json or yaml.
+The default format is yaml:

-`$ iot-cloud-cli thing extract --id <thingID> --outfile <templateFile.json>`
+`$ iot-cloud-cli thing extract --id <thingID> --outfile <templateFile> --format <yaml|json>`

 Bind a thing to an existing device: